causti-co/website/docs/ideas.md

-remove yourself from the discussion, avoid dunks, you do not need to take part of the latest discourse/debate mobile-first killed the internet all websites look the same
+remove yourself from the discussion, avoid dunks, you do not need to take part of the latest discourse/debate mobile-first killed the internet all websites look the same you can't afford platform engineering so stop building platforms

 https://twitter.com/search?q=from%3Amvaldesdeleon%20until%3A2023-06-22&src=typed_query&f=live